 What can I expect from faculty in a hybrid program?

 When you are on campus, your experience of a faculty member will be the same as any residential student at Pacifica and will include a combination of lecture, discussion, group work, student presentations, engagement with film and art, and experiential learning exercises.
 Faculty will be available for office hours during meals so students can sign up for one-on-one time together.

-Teaching styles online vary, but in general, online learning takes as its motto that instructors are to be "guides on the side" versus "sages on the stage."
-Faculty are asked to review and participate in the online discussion two or three times per week.
+Teaching styles vary, but in general, learning takes as its motto that instructors are to be "guides on the side" versus "sages on the stage."
+Faculty are asked to review and participate in the discussions in D2L two or three times per week.
 They will typically offer general guidance to the group, rather than to individual students in this format.
 In other words, a student will not receive feedback on each of his or her postings; however faculty will help to facilitate the discussions for the group by offering insights and commentary.
 Individual faculty members' personal teaching styles may differ, so expect variations in this regard.

 Very well.
 Students who have gone through our Engaged Humanities program will tell you that community builds quickly in that environment.
 While you may not "see" your classmates every month like a traditional Pacifica student, you will "hear" from them weekly.
-In fact, online learning is particularly conducive to hearing the voices of all students, as it requires participation from everyone; students who normally may be very quiet in a traditional classroom may be more comfortable "speaking" online.
+In fact, learning in a learning management system is particularly conducive to hearing the voices of all students, as it requires participation from everyone; students who normally may be very quiet in a traditional classroom may be more comfortable "speaking" in D2L.

-Prior to the start of the program, all students will be required to participate in an online tutorial to become familiar with the delivery software.
-For ongoing questions or support once you begin the program, you may contact the IT department via phone, or chat with them live online.
+Prior to the start of the program, all students will be required to participate in an tutorial to become familiar with the learning management system.
+For ongoing questions or support once you begin the program, you may contact the IT department via phone, or chat with them in D2L.
 The Program Administrator will also be available to answer your questions and provide support.
-In addition, there are video and written tutorials available online.
+In addition, there are video and written tutorials available on Pacifica's website.